Settlement With The IRS Without a Lawyer – Here’s How

 Bankruptcy as a Last Resort

-Filing for bankruptcy is a serious step and should only be considered a last resort.
-While it can discharge some tax debts, it has significant long-term consequences for your credit.
-Make sure to explore all other options before going down this path.
+Filing for bankruptcy should be your last option.
+Although bankruptcy can eliminate some tax debt, it has serious long-term consequences for your credit.
+Make sure you’ve explored all other options before considering bankruptcy.

 The Role of Tax Settlement Firms